 Sometimes, it’s easiest to start over with a clean slate.
 If the above methods didn’t work, it can be time-consuming to investigate the root cause.
 That’s why a hard reset is the most efficient solution.

-When your AirPods are reset, it erases the pre-existing configurations and restores them to factory default.
-While they don’t recognize any previously linked devices, hard reset removes all the technical glitches you’ve been bugged with.
+Resetting your AirPods erases the pre-existing configurations and previously linked devices and restores them to factory default settings.
+Along with that, it also removes all the technical glitches you’ve been bugged with.